 I like to think about this theory in terms of courage and risk-taking.
-When I muster the courage to do things that scare me and see that I do, in fact, survive, it gets easier to take risks and feel brave.
+When I build courage by doing things that scare me and see that I do, in fact, survive, it gets easier to take risks and feel brave.

 The second time I abandoned a steady paycheck to rejoin the ranks of the self-employed, I was less frightened.
-I think that’s because I’d survived Leap #1 intact.
+I think that’s because I’d survived the first leap intact.

 Each time I exercise my courage muscles, I grow in self-confidence and faith, which are the real rewards of risk-taking.
-This summer, I had to summon enough bravery to own some really bad behavior and ask someone’s forgiveness.
-Last month, I overcame my fear of furniture painting to decorate a sweet little table for my home.
-While these scenarios may differ in significance, each one enhanced my self-perception: I now know that I’m someone who can admit her mistakes and be forgiven, and I’m apparently not too bad with a paintbrush.
+Last year, I had to summon enough bravery to own some really bad behavior and apologize.
+Recently, I overcame my fear of furniture painting to decorate a sweet little table for my home.
+While these scenarios differ in significance, each one enhanced my self-perception: I now know that I’m someone who can admit her mistakes and be forgiven—and I’m apparently not too bad with a paintbrush.

 I’ve asked others about risks that paid off for them, and heard stories about daring to leave unhappy jobs and marriages, and taking a chance on love.
-“I followed my own path against the odds, which proved my worth, at least to myself,” says a former student.
-Another writes that, “A trip to Europe nearly emptied my bank account at a time when my work hours were being reduced, but that trip broke me out of a depression and woke me up to possibilities again.”
+“I followed my own path against the odds, which proved my worth, at least to myself,” says a former client.
+Another writes that, “A trip to Europe nearly emptied my bank account at a time when work was unsteady, but that trip broke me out of a depression and woke me up to possibilities again.”

-A friend echoes my own aspirations when she says, “The greatest risk I take on a daily basis is being true to myself.”
+A friend echoes my own belief when she says, “The greatest risk I take on a daily basis is being true to myself.”

-It’s been three years since my last full-time job, and I’m paying my bills with various income streams and some help from my husband, who believes in my dreams and goes after his own.
-I’ve also grown gutsier about taking big leaps.
-That’s not to say that I’ve conquered my fears about change and the unknown; I just meet them with healthy skepticism and move forward when I know, deep down, that what I’m doing is right.
+Over the years, I’ve grown gutsier about taking big leaps.
+That’s not to say that I’ve conquered my fears about change and the unknown; I just meet them with healthy skepticism and move forward when I know, deep down, that what I’m doing feels right.

-In the end, I believe it’s the things we don’t attempt to do that haunt us more than any so-called mistakes and failures.
-As the poet Mary Oliver suggests, we have just one “wild and precious life” to live, and it’s not a dress rehearsal.
+In the end, I believe it’s the things we don’t attempt to do that haunt us more than our so-called mistakes and failures.
+As the poet Mary Oliver suggests, we have one “wild and precious life” to live, and it’s not a dress rehearsal.